 The original Plimoth (Plymouth) Plantation is a living museum which can be visited to experience the world of Winslow and the colonists.
 The village provides a wonderful experience through its buildings, grounds, and interpreters.
 At a separate location near Plymouth Rock there is a replica of the Mayflower which may lead visitors to revise their understanding of how large a vessel needs to be before it can be called a ship.

-The images of both Edward Winslow and the title page of A Relation were located in The Story of The Pilgrim Fathers 1606-1623 as told by Themselves, their Friends, and their Enemies, which was written by Edward Arber, published in London in 1897, and found in digital form on Internet Archive.
+The header is a postcard image of the Mayflower in Plymouth harbor from the New York Public Library digital collection, The Miriam and Ira D. Wallach Division of Art, Prints and Photographs: Photography Collection.
+The images of Edward Winslow and the title page were located in The Story of The Pilgrim Fathers 1606-1623 as told by Themselves, their Friends, and their Enemies, which was written by Edward Arber, published in London in 1897, and found in digital form on Internet Archive.

 Loving and old Friend, although I received no letter from you by this ship [Fortune], yet forasmuch as I know, you expect the performance of my promise which was to write unto you truly and faithfully of all things.
 I have therefore at this time sent unto you accordingly referring you for further satisfaction to our more large relations [the rest of A Relation].
 You shall understand that in the short time we few have been here, we have built seven dwelling houses, four buildings for the use of the plantation, and have made preparation for several others.
 We sowed last spring some twenty acres of Indian corn and some six acres of barley and peas.
 According to the manner of the Indians, we fertilized our ground with herrings, or rather shads, which we have in great abundance and catch with great ease near our homes.
 Our corn did prove well, and God be praised, we had a good increase of Indian corn and our barley was fairly good, but our peas were not worth gathering.
 We feared that they were sown too late.
 They came up very well, and blossomed, but the sun parched them in the blossom.